The Best Home Coffee Roaster in 2022: 5 Best Home Coffee Roasters Reviewed

 - Best used outdoors and or in a well-ventilated space

-There is no shortage of coffee beans.
-You might already even have a favorite, but you are probably not getting a premium product even if you pay a premium price for premium-roasted coffee.
+There is no shortage of coffee beans or coffee roasters.
+You might already even have a favorite, but you are probably not getting a premium model even if you pay a premium price for premium-roasted coffee.

 Roasted coffee beans are at their absolute best for only about two weeks.
 Most roasted coffee bags do not mark the roasting date, so there is no way to know how fresh they are.
-Roasting coffee beans yourself is the only way to guarantee freshness.
+Roasting coffee beans yourself with a quality roaster is the only way to guarantee freshness.

 The enormous vats of swirling, browning coffee beans you may have seen in commercials make home coffee roasting seem intimidating.
-While getting a great cup of coffee isn’t as simple as driving through your local coffee shop, neither is it as complicated as it looks.
+While getting a great cup of coffee from a home roaster isn’t as simple as driving through your local coffee shop, neither is it as complicated as it looks.

 Unroasted coffee beans will be nothing like the coffee beans you are used to buying.
 For starters, the unroasted beans will be green.
 And forget about the robust, full-body smell you get from coffee beans.
 If you didn’t know any better, you probably wouldn’t recognize the unroasted beans as coffee at all.